engpok/Tour-Doc/TourDocHelp.md

 # Version History

+## Version 2.2
+- GPS LED larger
+- Tours are now backed up automatically as you record:
+   - Recover interrupted tours on re-launch and choose to resume, save, or discard
+   - Improved reliability if accidental closure of app

+---

 ## Version 2.1
 - Bug fix: While zoomed into photos, Pan now works (while recording tour or Saved Tours)